Some of the links in this post may be affiliate links. See our disclosure for more info.

 1. Increase Functional Strength via Full Body Activation

-Classified a compound exercise – meaning multiple muscle groups are called upon – you train the most important muscles throughout your body.
-Have you ever wondered by a standard bench press is so easy when compared to a standard push up?
+Classified a compound exercise – meaning multiple muscle groups are called upon – you train the most important muscles throughout your body for strength gain.
+Have you ever wondered why a standard bench press is so easy compared to a standard push up?
 This is why.

 2. Muscle Stretching for Health and Vitality

 One of the most underrated benefits of doing push ups is the stretch it provides to your biceps and back muscles.
-As you lower yourself to the floor, your back muscles are effectively stretched, and as you push yourself to the starting position your biceps obtain a full stretch.
-This not only improves your flexibility, which helps prevent injuries, but a well-stretched muscle feature a solid and attractive appearance.
+As you lower yourself to the floor, your back muscles are effectively stretched, and as you push yourself to the starting position, your biceps obtain a full stretch.
+This not only improves your flexibility, which helps prevent injuries, but a well-stretched muscle has a solid and attractive appearance.

 3. Enhance Your Cardiovascular System

-As stated earlier, push ups are classified as a compound exercise as it calls upon multiple muscle groups.
-When you simultaneously engage large muscle groups, your heart must work harder to deliver oxygen-rich blood to muscle tissue.
+As stated earlier, push-ups are classified as a compound exercise as it calls upon multiple muscle groups and can benefit your cardiovascular health.
+When simultaneously engaging large muscle groups, your heart must work harder to deliver oxygen-rich blood to muscle tissue.